 I have recently married and started using a diaphragm.
 I practiced a few times inserting it in the Dr.'s office and before using it "for real," but I am never quite sure I'm doing it right (we've been using it about a week).
 I follow the instructions and it is definitely lying flat over my cervix and behind the pubic bone, but it seems to wrinkle and slide around.
 It also makes me feel like I need to urinate all the time.
 In addition, it unrolls before I get it all the way in, and I wind up COVERED in spermicide (it's also a very weird feeling).
 I'm worried that it won't be effective.
 Should I be re-fitted?
 I have read that starting sexual activity can change the cervix (I was celibate about 7 years before marrying).
 Sometimes, we just give up and use a condom instead, but I don't like that.
 Any help?

-If you continue to sense the diaphragm shifting around and/or placing pressure on your bladder (so you feel as if you will pee), then a refitting might be in order.
-When you are first sized for a diaphragm, your gynecologist or women's health care provider will insert a variety of fitting rings into your vagina.
-Then, together you can decide the largest ring that can fit comfortably for you.
-Practicing inserting and using this ring at your provider's office until you get the hang of it can make a difference.
-Diaphragms do move a bit inside of a woman because her body goes through changes during arousal.
-That's why the spermicide is so important.
+If you continue to sense the diaphragm shifting around or placing pressure on your bladder (causing the need to pee), then you might consider a refitting.
+You may remember when you were first sized for a diaphragm, your health care provider likely inserted a variety of fitting rings into your vagina.
+During this fitting, you and your provider will be able to determine which of the rings is the largest one that will fit comfortably inside of you.
+Practicing inserting and using this ring at your provider's office until you get the hang of it may help to make a difference.
+However, keep in mind that diaphragms do move a bit inside of a vagina as the body goes through changes (such as lubrication) during arousal.

 It's also common for diaphragms to seem less comfy, even after years of tried and true use.
-Instances when you definitely need to go in for a refitting include:
+Instances when you may strongly consider going in for a refitting include:

-- weight change of more than 10 pounds
+- Weight change of more than ten pounds

-Another common cause of discomfort is a change in the shape of a woman's cervix.
-Beginning intercourse, whether for the first time or after a long abstinence, is one of the most common reasons for this change, though hormonal modifications can also trigger some cervical shape shifting.
+Another common cause of discomfort is a change in the shape of a person's cervix.
+Having sex, whether for the first time or after a long abstinence, is one of the most common reasons for this change, though hormonal modifications may also trigger some cervical shape shifting.

-Whatever the reason for your discomfort might be, forcing its users to resort to Houdini-like dexterity was never the diaphragm's intent.
-A trip to a gynecologist or other health care provider will, at the very least, provide a second training session on insertion and might lead to a newly-sized, correctly and comfortably fitted diaphragm for you.
-If you are at Columbia, log in to Open Communicator or call x4-2284 to schedule an appointment.
+Whatever the reason for your discomfort, the diaphragm's intent was never to force its users to resort to yoga-like dexterity.
+A trip to your health care provider will, at the very least, provide a second training session on insertion and might lead to a newly-sized and correctly and comfortably fitted diaphragm for you.